geanders/Aussie_project/README.md

 <img src="README-Heavy_Metal-1.png" style="display: block; margin: auto;" />

-The figure above shows metal concentrations in water samples as a function of distance from the mine.
+The figure above shows metal concentrations in samples as a function of distance from the mine.
 Both copper and lead show a potentially significant correlation with distance; mercury may as well.
 This figure also shows one side effect of our decision to treat results below the limits of detection as results equal to the limit of detection; a common detection threshold for lead was ~25 mg/l.

 Further Research
 ----------------